radapdal/process/webdevelopmentworkflow.md

    Ex.
 Setup site skeleton, create new admin user

-- *Content Tasks* - issues that affect user experience but does not pertain to his/her behaviour.
+- *Content Tasks* - issues that affect user experience.

    These are defined and tested via **UX Criteria**.